lf-energy/tac/process/start_project.md

 - What existing code is coming into the project, and what potential code could come?
 - Does the project currently have the feature set, robustness, and scalability necessary to adequately solve the problem for film production, or else is there (a) a clear roadmap to get to that point and (b) a team assembled with the skills and experience to successfully execute the plan?

-Prospective projects should engage the SIG most related to thier project's domain or use-case to present the work being done to gauge whether the project would be a good fit within the {{ site.foundation_name }}.
+Prospective projects should engage the SIG most related to their project's domain or use-case to present the work being done to gauge whether the project would be a good fit within the {{ site.foundation_name }}.

 ## Preparing to bring your project here